 Why we roll the warm soft gluten free flatbread

-Rolling a roll cake, or here, a flatbread, while it's still warm, creates a “memory” in the cake.
+Rolling warm baked goods while they're still warm creates a “memory”.
 This way, when the flatbread cools, it will remember how to bend without breaking.

-You don't have to roll these flatbreads as described in the recipe.
+You do not have to roll these flatbreads as described in the recipe.
 You can simply stack them like we do with gluten free tortillas.
-But if you'd like to ensure that you can roll them into a burrito or a sandwich wrap, I recommend rolling them right out of the skillet.
+If you'd like to ensure that you can roll them tightly after they are completely cool, try rolling them right out of the skillet.

 The only additional common allergen that might arise here is dairy, and it's easily replaced.
 This recipe has no eggs, naturally.